 Radiation: Energy is transferred by electromagnetic radiation

-An example of this is when heating boiling water.
+An example of this occurs when boiling water.
 The chemical energy store of the fuel decreases and the thermal energy store of the beaker and boiling water increases.
-Here, chemical energy is transferred to thermal energy.
+In this case, chemical energy is transferred to thermal energy.

 Energy transfers and the locations of energy stores can be shown in an energy transfer diagram.